dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

 ## Generic API
-Now that we have a way of representing resource, we need define how a process can interact with them.
-Generally, having a different syscall for each resource type can ___.
+Now that we have a way of representing resource, we to need define how a process can interact with them.
+Generally, having a different syscall for each resource type can lead to lots of repeated code segments and make the kernel interface harder to maintain and extend.
 Instead the kernel can expose a minmal and uniform API that every resource supports.
 The generic interface for a resource consists of four primary functions: `open`, `read`, `write`, and `close` and by restricting all resources to this same interface we can reduce the complexity of both the kernel and userspace.
 To begin the implementation of this, our `resource_t` needs extending with a table of function pointers to support these operations.
 Each resource can then provide it's own implementation of thse four functions whilst the generic interface remains the same.
 ```
 typedef struct resource {
     resource_type_t type;